yankagan/jekyll-now/projects.md

 relative to the data-fit is determined automatically from the data.
 VARD saves the agonizing pain of choosing values for the tuning parameters; it can also save a lot of time spend on this task.

-In this demo we compare VARD to the maximum likelihood estimator in [4] and also to a penalized likelihood estimator [1].
+The demo is available here: https://github.com/yankagan/VARD-for-CT.
+We compare VARD to the maximum likelihood estimator in [4] and also to a penalized likelihood estimator [1].
 All the algorithms in the demo use separable surrogates which reduce the algorithms to parallel line searches, making them feasible for large scale problems such as x-ray CT.